sasisusa/TextBox_Win/README.md

 # TextBox_Win

 ## What is TextBox_Win?
-Display a string/text in a box in Windows (with WinAPI).
+Displays a string/text in a box in Windows (with WinAPI).

 ## Linker setup, Libraries (-l):
 * gdi32